 The rules for the Crossbow Divisions may vary from the rules for the Handbow divisions.
 However, the rules for the Open and Period categories will remain the same.

-Scores will be submitted to the SCA Scores Site for tabulation within one week of being shot.
+Scores will be submitted to the SCA Scores Site for tabulation within 30 days of being shot, and within 7 days of the end of the shoot so that the final standings may be included in the next release of the Q&Q Newsletter.
 All information required by each competition must be included or the scores may be considered void, this includes; Event Name and Host, Event Date, Marshal, as well as the Archers Home Group, Mundane, and Scadian names.
 For scores submitted to the Youth Division, it must include the age of the archer.

 The winners of each division will be determined only by the highest score of each archer in the division.
 There will be no `three score average` for the SSAC.
 No winning kingdoms, only friendly competition among like minded archers.
 Though kingdoms are encouraged to recognize their archers approprately.